Neha/develop-your-first-CLI-workshop/README.md

 # :boom: Develop your First CLI Workshop :boom:

 This repo is the step-by-step guide to develop the CLI in Nodejs.
-This repo is the part of the GDG (Google Developer Groups), New Delhi.
+This repo is the part of the GDG (Google Developer Groups), New Delhi/Gurgaon.

 # :calendar: Event Details